 But all that changed when we discovered that our children were allergic to everyday foods.
 It was hard to understand that their lives could be threatened by something they ate and they would always have to carry epinephrine with them.

 When we discovered my son’s allergy, my husband and I grieved for the loss of freedom and spontaneity we had enjoyed and taken for granted up to that point.
 We quickly understood that complete avoidance of the allergen was the only way to prevent a reaction.
 We have to be constantly aware of everything around them, and what everyone is doing in order to avoid contact with their allergens and keep them safe.

 There is acceptance in that I have to accept it in order to go on, in order to ensure my children’s safety and advocate for them.

 It is not a wholehearted acceptance as I would rather they not have the allergies and that is why we have started a treatment called oral immunotherapy (OIT).

-KO: What are your biggest challenges as the mom of a food-allergic kid?
+AB: What are your biggest challenges as the mom of a food-allergic kid?

 JP: For me and my family, there are many challenges.
 Together, we are dealing with allergies to dairy, eggs, peanuts, tree nuts, and soy.
 My top 3 challenges are: